bombasticSlacks/Aspirant/Game/Designing-Weapons.md

 ## Damage Type
 ## Material
 Generally, weapons material isn’t particularly important.
-Cheap materials will not be usable for artisan weapons, simple but quality materials will not be usable for exotic/master worked weapons.
-[Costs Of Materials](Services#Costs%20Of%20Materials) has details on the crafting capacity and cost of different materials.
+Cheap materials will not be usable for artisan weapons, simple but quality materials will not be usable for exotic/master worked weapons. [[Services#Costs Of Materials]] has details on the crafting capacity and cost of different materials.

 One benefit to exotic materials, however, is their potential for harming monsters.
 A sword made of silver might be known to harm werewolves, a spear made from elven wood is effective against wraiths, etc. In some exceptional cases, a material may provide a trait for free, increase damage bonus, or provide some skill bonus.

 ## Crafting Points
-Can be spent to add either [Weapon-Traits](Game/Core/Weapon-Traits) or [Weapon-Templates](Game/Weapon-Templates) to your weapons.
-Traits must be negotiated with the [Game Master](Game/Core/Terminology#Game%20Master), but [Weapon-Templates](Game/Weapon-Templates) are designed to be added to weapons directly.
+Can be spent to add either [[Weapon-Traits]] or [[Weapon-Templates]] to your weapons.
+Traits must be negotiated with the [[Terminology#Game Master]], but [[Weapon-Templates]] are designed to be added to weapons directly.

 ## Damage Bonus
-This is a way to [Calculate Damage](#Calculate%20Damage) for a weapon.
+This is a way to [[#Calculate Damage|Calculate Damage]] for a weapon.

 ## Calculate Damage
 The choices made while building a weapon will give it damage bonus.
 Including templates.

-Weapons by default count their [Size](#Size) and [Weapon-Templates](Game/Weapon-Templates).
+Weapons by default count their [[#Size|Size]] and [[Weapon-Templates]].

 This damage bonus can then be converted into a damage: